Sacred Spaces // Leila and Lloyd

-Inspired first and foremost by colour - Leila and Lloyd have grouped together articles of virtu gathered over decades, alongside contemporary pieces to create interest and intrigue throughout their home.
+Inspired first and foremost by the colour - Leila and Lloyd have grouped together articles of virtu gathered over decades, alongside contemporary pieces to create interest and intrigue throughout their home.
 Here, in their living room pictured above, we can see varied objects and textiles that have been paired together tonally, with careful consideration made to different hues, patterns and textures that work together by way of subtle contrast.
-As a result, we can feel the warmth of the room exude from this image - radiating rich terracotta shades found within statement pieces, such as their one of a kind Moroccan rug - picked by the pair from A New Tribe’s diverse selection.
+As a result, we can feel the warmth of the room exude from this image - radiating rich terracotta shades found within statement pieces, such as their one-of-a-kind Moroccan rug - picked by the pair from A New Tribe’s diverse selection.
 We continued to ask Leila about the importance of choosing the correct rug for a space, and here is what she had to say:

 ‘When you see a room before putting a rug down, and then after - it completely changes the look and the feel.
 A rug has the ability to anchor a room, and help layer a room’s decor in my eyes.
-Our living room would feel completely different if it wasn’t for the pattern, texture and colour that that rug possess.
+Our living room would feel completely different if it wasn’t for the pattern, texture and colour that that rug possesses.
 I completely admire Ella’s ability to choose the perfect pieces when sourcing from Morocco, as there is so much choice- a complete overload of the senses in the best possible way!’

-Left: The couple's beautiful victorian fireplace, made complete with treasured A New Tribe pieces from t.i.n.j.a and Cote Bougie
+Left: The couple's beautiful victorian fireplace made complete with treasured A New Tribe pieces from t.i.n.j.a and Cote Bougie

-Right: A New Tribe's ceramic striped vase, created by spanish designer Asterisque
+Right: A New Tribe's ceramic striped vase, created by Spanish designer Asterisque

 Another perfect example of Leila and Lloyd’s impeccable design process can be seen in the photograph above of their victorian fireplace, a beautiful period feature which has been adorned by ceramics belonging to several different eras.
 Let’s take a moment to zone in on this stylish spot, and look at each piece in slightly more detail.
 Here, we have an array of objects from many different time periods - ranging from relics found in Nigerian Kingdoms, sienna marble candlesticks of Georgian descent - to their more contemporary t.i.n.j.a piece: a Tunisian vessel sourced from us at A New Tribe.
 ‘We feel that the pieces we have chosen from A New Tribe look so at ease with the objects we have gathered from all different generations, due to their delicate, organic qualities.’